BLUE HORIZON 1261

 "They are," Jiro muttered, "but no one wants to hire a green captain and crew."

 "As a new business, we have no service record to promote," Samantha added.
 "Clients want someone they can trust to transport their goods light years across the galaxy safely.
 They don't want to pay someone to take a load of their merchandise with the prospect that the ship could just take off with it and disappear to places unknown.
-It's a matter of trust, and trust comes from a good service record."
+It's a matter of trust, and that only comes from a good service record."

 "So what are we going to do?"
 Durant asked.
-"I've seen the account, and the numbers are looking anemic."
+"I've seen the account, and the numbers are anemic."

 Merlin swallowed and heaved a loud, audible sigh.
 "I had hoped it wouldn't come down to this, but I have to warn you that if I can't secure a paying customer within another week, I may have to let you all go – without us ever leaving port."